MJ41739/Event-Showcase-App/README.md

 # 🚀 Tier-Based Event Showcase

 A responsive web application that allows logged-in users to view events based on their user tier (Free, Silver, Gold, Platinum).
-Users can only see events available to their tier or any lower tier.
+Users can only see events available to their tier or any lower tier, with real-time tier upgrades and secure database access.

 ## 🎯 Features

 - **Authentication**: Secure login/signup with Clerk.dev
 - **Tier-Based Access**: Events filtered by user tier with hierarchical access
+- **Real-time Tier Upgrades**: Users can upgrade their tier instantly and see new events
+- **Secure Database Access**: Row Level Security (RLS) with custom RPC functions
 - **Responsive Design**: Mobile-friendly UI built with Tailwind CSS
-- **Real-time Tier Updates**: Simulate tier upgrades to see different events
 - **Modern UI**: Clean, elegant design with loading states and error handling

 ## 🛠️ Tech Stack

 - **Frontend**: Next.js 14 (App Router) with JavaScript
 - **Authentication**: Clerk.dev
-- **Database**: Supabase (PostgreSQL)
+- **Database**: Supabase (PostgreSQL) with RLS
 - **Styling**: Tailwind CSS
+- **API Routes**: Next.js API routes for tier management
 - **Deployment**: Vercel

 ## 📋 Prerequisites